ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

    The output path given in the configuration file is the path where your cmorized dataset will be stored.
-The ESMValTool will create a folder with the correct tier information (see Section 2) if that tier folder is not already available, and then a folder named after the data set.
+The ESMValTool will create a folder with the correct tier information (see Section `2.
+Edit your configuration file`_) if that tier folder is not already available, and then a folder named after the data set.
 In this folder the cmorized data set will be stored as a netCDF file.